My-Finance-Report/yearly_report/README.md

 - make sure all units are shown as dollars
 - clicking add transactions with no file there
 - password dont match in wrong modal
 - let people know something is happening async
+- default to categories being added